Runners diet

 The Importance of a Runners Diet

-The best food for runners should incorporate a healthy balance of all nutritional essentials: carbs, proteins, fruits, and vegetables.
-As a runner, you should strive to incorporate as many of these categories into your runners diet each and every day, consistently.
+The best food for runners should incorporate a healthy balance of all nutritional essentials:ย carbs, proteins, fruits, vegetables, and healthy fats.ย As a runner, you should strive to incorporate as many of these categories into your runners diet each and every day, consistently.

-That means, do not gorge on protein and fruit the morning of your big race, but neglect to disperse those foods into your regular meals.
-Just as with every other aspect of a successful running training plan, a runners diet must be implemented regularly, consistently, and intentionally.
+Sorry, but that basically means that gorging on carbs, proteins, fruits and veggies the night before your big race is not enough.ย Don’t neglect to disperse those foods into your regular meals THROUGHOUT your training block.ย Just as with every other aspect of a successful running training plan, a runner’s diet must be implemented regularly, consistently, and intentionally.

-And here is where it sometimes gets tricky.
-What exactly are healthy carbs?
-What proteins are the most beneficial to a runner’s diet?
-Which fruits and vegetables provide the most energy for runners?
-What are the benefits of dairy to a runner’s diet?
-Again, the answers to these questions, as well as the food choices available, are simple, realistic, and straightforward.
+And here is where it sometimes gets tricky.ย What exactly are healthy carbs?ย What proteins are the most beneficial to a runner’s diet?ย Which fruits and vegetables provide the most energy for runners?ย Again, the answers to these questions, as well as the food choices available, are simple, realistic, and straightforward.ย Implementing them into your rotating “menu” of meals takes practice and creativity, but it is a habit worth sticking with.ย ย

 Carbs In a Runners Diet:

-I’ll start with carbs, because for me, carbs are the most fun runner’s food to eat!
-They also require the most self control, because there are a lot of bad carb options out there.
-That doesn’t mean you shouldn’t ever eat that pepperoni pizza, but it does mean that you should include a lot of other healthy options in the mix as well (hopefully more healthy carb options than unhealthy ones)!
+I’ll start with carbs, because for me, carbs are the most fun runner’s food to eat!ย They also require the most self control, because there are a lot of bad carb options out there.ย That doesn’t mean you shouldn’t ever eat that pepperoni pizza, but it does mean that you should include (mostly) a lot of other healthy options in the mix as well (hopefully more healthy carb options than unhealthy ones)!

 Examples of Healthy Carbs: